-Putting Viewers First in Video Ad Delivery Is a Work in Progress
+Putting Viewers First in Video Ad Delivery Needs More Work

 When will we put viewers first in video ad delivery?
 I got into this business almost 30 years ago with the idea that technology was going to help advertisers personalize ads and create a media future with fewer, more relevant ads.
 Maybe even a world with ads people want.